 Land managers use various strategies to lower the risk of severe wildfire in these forests and restore them to conditions closer to those that existed in the past.
-Daniel Leavell, state fire specialist for the Oregon State University Extension Service, spearheaded a partnership between Extension and the Klamath Lake Forest Health Partnership (KLFHP), a network of local and regional partners that have joined together to restore and sustainably manage southern Oregon’s privately-owned forests.
+Daniel Leavell, who leads the Oregon State University College of Forestry's fire training program, spearheaded a partnership between Extension and the Klamath Lake Forest Health Partnership (KLFHP), a network of local and regional partners that have joined together to restore and sustainably manage southern Oregon’s privately-owned forests.

 Leavell guided the KLFHP partners in forging agreements among 30 landowners, helping them obtain grant funding to begin restoration of 40,000 acres of forestland bordering on the Fremont-Winema National Forest, just north of Lakeview in Lake County.
 More than 4,000 acres have since been treated with various methods, including timber harvest, disposal of slash, pre-commercial thinning, aspen restoration, weed control, stream rehabilitation, and control of invasive juniper.
 Treatment activities are in progress on thousands of additional acres.
 The Fremont-Winema treated 20,000 acres across the boundary on public land in 2017.
 The project has led directly to the development of a prescribed burn program for south-central Oregon.